-ΑCTIVITY POTENTIAL IMPACTS MANAGEMENT / MITIGATION MEASURES MONITORING REQUIREMENTS RESPONSIBILITY No animals or birds may be collected, caught, consumed or removed from the site.
-Residing and nesting organisms can be disturbed as a result of ambient noise from operations and movements of vehicles and equipment; and Conflict with farmers and neighbours about rising of ambient noise levels.
-Restrict excessive noise to areas of activities only; Restrict excessive noise to daytime hours (7 am to 5 pm weekdays and 7 am until 1 pm on Saturdays); No activities are allowed between dusk and dawn; Drill equipment shall be suitably positioned to ensure that noisy equipment is away from receptors; Residents shall be provided at least two weeks' notice of drilling operations within 1 km of their property; All equipment to be shut down or throttled back between periods of use; and Comply with national civil aviation regulations about the use of a drone, if necessary.
-Daily Site manager (or nominated site supervisor Visual disturbances.
+ACTIVITY POTENTIAL IMPACTS MANAGEMENT / MITIGATION MEASURES MONITORING REQUIREMENTS RESPONSIBILITY within 1 km of their property; - All equipment to be shut down or throttled back between periods of use; and - Comply with national civil aviation regulations about the use of a drone, if necessary. - Visual disturbances.
 Position drill equipment and other heavy equipment in such a way that it is out of sight from human receptors; Barriers or fences shall be used if drilling occurs in locations that may affect residents or livestock; Maintain good housekeeping standards on site; and Maintain continuous communication with I&APs to identify concerns and mitigation measures.
-Daily, weekly Dust and emissions.
-All vehicles and machinery or equipment to be shut down or throttled back between periods of use; Use existing access roads and tracks where possible; Apply dust suppression where possible; Restrict the speed of vehicles (≤ 30km/h); and Daily
+Daily, weekly - Dust and emissions.
+All vehicles and machinery or equipment to be shut down or throttled back between periods of use; Use existing access roads and tracks where possible; Apply dust suppression where possible; Restrict the speed of vehicles (≤ 30km/h); and Specific activities that may generate dust Daily